cockroachdb/docs/src/current/v23.1/live-migration-service.md

 - A *live migration* keeps two production databases online (a source and a target database) and uses either replication or dual writing to keep data identical between them until a final cutover.
 - The *source of truth* is the database that serves reads and writes to the application during a live migration.
 A cutover switches the source of truth.
-- *Shadowing* is the execution of source SQL traffic on the target database in parallel.
+- *Shadowing* is the execution of source SQL statements on the target database in parallel.
 The LMS supports multiple [shadowing modes](#shadowing-modes).

 ## Requirements